Myrtis Dightman: Career

 Dightman started his career in rodeo in Houston.
 In 1964, he became the first black cowboy to compete at the National Finals Rodeo (NFR).
 He qualified for the NFR in 1966, 1967, 1968, 1969, 1970, and 1972.
-In 1967, he had the best year-end finish of his career by placing third in the Professional Rodeo Cowboys Association (PRCA) World Standings.
-The PRCA was formerly known as the Rodeo Cowboys Association (RCA).
-In 1971, he won both the Calgary Stampede and Cheyenne Frontier Days.
+In 1967, he had the best year-end finish of his career by placing third in the Rodeo Cowboys Association (RCA) world standings.
+In 1971, he won Cheyenne Frontier Days.

 Dightman was hired to do stunts and play as himself in the rodeo movies J.W.
-Coop and Sam Peckinpah's Junior Bonner in 1971.
+Coop (1972) directed by Cliff Robertson, and Sam Peckinpah's Junior Bonner (1971).

-Dightman was a big influence on Charles Sampson.
-In October 2006 a benefit concert featuring Michael Martin Murphey and Don Edwards was held to raise funds for a bronze statue in his honor.
-It was placed at the entrance of the Porth Ag Arena in Crockett, Texas.
+Dightman was a big influence on Charlie Sampson.
+In October 2006, a benefit concert featuring Michael Martin Murphey and Don Edwards was held to raise funds for a bronze statue in his honor.
+The statute was placed at the entrance of the Porth Ag Arena in Crockett, Texas.
 This rodeo arena hosts the annual Labor Day Rodeo that bears his name.